 "To bed," he says, urging you to your room.

 You think he means to tuck you in and leave, so you don't let go of his hand and ask, "Stay with me?"

 "Of course."
 He sounds relieved that you've asked, and he settles under the covers with you, murmuring, "Is this all right?" as if you would ever tell him that it's not.

 Your bed feels warm and soft again, like you remember it being before the wasteland offered only sharp angles and grit.
 He's pressed against you, and you can tell that he wants you and you know he's aware that you can tell, because he murmurs, "I'm sorry," until you shush him.
 Until you tell him you like it.
 Until you hear the smile in his voice as he says, "Then I shall not apologize for it again."
 And it's a promise that means so much more than just what the words convey.

 And that's the most wondrous thing.
 Because when you were at your most desperate, when you felt that he was the only thing that could keep you tethered to anything remotely normal, you touched yourself and pretended it was him, conjured up his voice and his eyes and his hair and knew it was a mirage, but it was the only one that would do.

 And seeing him again, in the flesh, there were moments where you were embarrassed, that if he knew...
 But it's okay.
 Now, it's okay and you know eventually you'll be doing it again, only for real, with him, in this bed or his or maybe on the table with the chessboard swept away.

 "I love you, Crane."
 You feel sleep dragging you away from him.
 "Don't leave me."

 "I won't.
 Not ever."
-He kisses your neck again, and there is a difference in how he is doing it.
+He kisses your neck again, and there's a difference in how he's doing it.
 A certainty.
 "I love you, too, Abbie."